Messaging apps have changed the way we communicate with each other.

 As we mentioned in our other piece on WhatsApp Marketing, messaging apps are a great way to pull marketing stats and draw attention.

 You can use such a stunt to encourage people to contact you and hence “opt-in” for communication with your brand for a promise of reward or pure entertainment.

 Famously, Absolut Vodka created a virtual WhatsApp bouncer Sven to reward exclusive tickets to a VIP product launch party.
-All users had to do, was to contact Seven and try to persuade him to give them the tickets by creating convincing stories, sending videos and pics.
+All users had to do, was to contact Seven and try to persuade him to give them the tickets by creating convincing stories, and sending videos and pics.
 People got crazy creative!

 You might not go so big.
 Filling out a simple conversational quiz for a chance at a prize can be equally as attractive.
 Or, when it comes to B2B, a promise of an exclusive eBook or exclusive hacks can do the magic.

 The opportunities are endless!

-In 2021, it won’t be enough to create a website, collect email addresses, or make cold phone calls.
+In 2022 and beyond, it won't be enough to create a website, collect email addresses, or make cold phone calls.

 You can’t just sit there and wait for the customers to come to you.
 You need to take the conversation where consumers feel at home and hang out the most.

 And where is that?

-It saves them time and provides the cozy feeling of a comfort zone without much effort on your part.
+They save them time and provide the cozy feeling of a comfort zone without much effort on your part.

 These apps will only continue to grow in popularity in the foreseeable future, and so will the potential and advantages of instant messaging apps marketing.
 So you can’t afford to neglect them if you are serious about your business.